German state bank to buy EADS stake from Daimler

 Daimler, one of the founders of EADS, said it will sign a letter of intent on the deal with KfW by year end, setting a purchase date for 2012.
 The deal will leave Daimler with 7.5 percent of EADS, plus voting rights for a further 7.5 percent held by a consortium of financial investors.

-Daimler did not say how much KfW would pay for the stake, which has a market value of about 1.28 billion euros ($1.7 billion).
+Daimler did not say how much KfW would pay for the stake, which has a market value of about 1.28 billion euros (1.0 billion pounds).

 The deal had been flagged by a source who told Reuters on Wednesday Germany was set to retain its influence over EADS after Chancellor Angela Merkel's junior coalition partner dropped its objections.